If you’ve scanned a magazine rack lately, you’ve probably seen the “Keto for weight loss” theme presented in a catchy way.

 - Average weight loss was 30.4 pounds

-Keto isn’t yet standard of care for type 2 diabetes, but a recent consensus report in the journal Diabetes Care highlighted low-carb diets as having the “most evidence” for reversing high blood sugar.[*] Soon, perhaps, Keto will be routinely prescribed as diabetes medicine.
+Keto isn’t yet standard of care for type 2 diabetes, but a recent consensus report in the journal Diabetes Care highlighted reduction in overall consumption of carbs as having the “most evidence” for reversing high blood sugar.[*] Soon, perhaps, Keto will be routinely prescribed as diabetes medicine.

 Benefit #4: Brain health